sstrum2-zz/spamdetector/README.md

 - `trainer():` reads data from our dataset_train.csv file and imports the data into a Pandas DataFrame.
 We then apply the porter stemmer algorithm to train our model to identify spam words.
-This function also outputs a WordCloud visualization of the most common spam words in our training set (visualization included below).
+This function also outputs a WordCloud visualization of the most common spam word roots in our training set (visualization included below).
 ![Alt Text](spam_training.png "Spam Words")
 - `porter_stemmer():` takes a text message and splits it into tokens (words and prefixes).
 This method uses the Porter Stemmer algorithm, a stemming algorithm that identifies roots of words for more accurate spam classification